MBA Degree Guide

 As the market continues to be flooded with business school graduates, you’ll face stiff competition, but don’t get discouraged because there are ways to make it work.

 Consider other skills you'll gain from an MBA program and how you can leverage them into a career that's unique and satisfying.

 Potential careers: Entrepreneur, Human Resources

-It’s unlikely you’ll take a “how to network” course in business school, but it will be one of the most important assets you’ll gain from an MBA program since you'll have plenty of opportunities to connect with your classmates and professors.
+It's unlikely you'll take a "how to network" course in business school, but it will be one of the most important assets you'll gain from an MBA program since you'll have plenty of opportunities to connect with your classmates and professors.
 Having a strong network of colleagues and friends can help in several job settings, not to mention everything you can learn from your classmates' experiences.

-While most people use their networks to find a job, those connections can also come in handy on the job.
+While most people use their networks to find a job, those connections can also come in handy on the job too.

 Consider this scenario: You have a great idea and an entrepreneurial spirit so you want to start a business.
-At the same time, you’ll probably want to seek out possible employees or partners who can help you grow your idea.
+At the same time, you'll probably want to seek out possible employees or partners who can help you grow your idea.
 One of the best ways to find these people is tapping into your professional network, many of whom you'll meet while in business school.